PixelStudios138/9DataScienceRepo/README.md

 ### Extension
 URS was used by the USSR (Soviet Union) from 1900-1912, GDR was used for the German Democratic Republic (East Germany) for a period of time after WWII, and FRG was used for the Federal Republic of Germany at the same time.

+### Reflection
+I learnt the different abbreviations for countries and things like the age range and averages.
+There is nothing I found challenging about pandas, and I would love to look at analysing music data next.

+## Filtering, Sorting, and Grouping
+### Part 1
+These filters give results for a particular category, such as only female athletes, or only athletes older than 35.
+The `.head()` function returns the first 5 rows.

+### Part 4
+Athletics had the most female athletes, with 11666 athletes participating in it

+### Reflection
+The easiest filtering techniques were the basic ones, filtering by one category.
+The most difficult one was when you tried to sort something by 2 or 3 categories, like men by height and weight.
+I was surprised how many child athletes there were, I was only expecting 100 or 200 at most, by there were many more.
+This kind of analysis could help answering questions about what country is the greatest of them all (at least sports wise).